Laudato Si' - Praised Be To You

-- Improve your parish/school recycling efforts (*See additional resources)
+Improve your school recycling efforts

-- Plant a butterfly, windowsill, rain, or vegetable garden
+Plant a butterfly, windowsill, rain, or vegetable garden

-- Start cafeteria-based composting
+Start cafeteria-based composting

 According to Laudato Si’, “‘Tilling’ refers to cultivating, ploughing or working, while ‘keeping’ means caring, protecting, overseeing and preserving.
 This implies a relationship of mutual responsibility between human beings and nature.
 Each community can take from the bounty of the earth whatever it needs for subsistence, but it also has the duty to protect the earth and to ensure its fruitfulness for coming generations.”
-(LS 67).How can your community become one with God and nature?
+(LS 67).

-- School wide prayer service
+- Coordinate a school wide prayer service

 - Eucharistic Adoration

 - Provide a brief reflection during morning or afternoon school announcements

 - Create prayer cards for students and faculty